toddobryan/turnin/src/test_analysis/resources/apcsp-final.md

 @
 The times at which people in a certain country feel the best
 @
-E
-@@Data-12
+Nothing about the country the user is in is mentioned in the data reports.
+Therefore, it would be impossible to determine the times at which people in a certain country feel the best.
+@@Data-12,BD=1,B=0.5,D=0.5
 A "red light camera" is a camera installed at street intersections that records whenever a car runs a red light.
 The camera records two images, one right before the car enters the intersection, and one after it's entered the intersection.
 In addition to the images, it records metadata about the incident: the date and time, the intersection location, the speed of the car, and the seconds elapsed past the light turning red.
 Which of these questions can be better answered by analyzing the metadata instead of the image data?
 (This question has multiple correct answers.)
 @
 What car models are most associated with running red lights?
 @